dantswain/thrash/README.md

   data types should be relatively easy with the possible exceptions of map and set.

-* I haven't finalized the API for reading from the thrift IDL, and enumerated types are not yet read automatically.
+* I haven't finalized the API for reading from the thrift IDL, but it is coming along.

-* Enums are supported with some manual intervention.
-This is also high on my priority list.

 * I have been focused on Thrift Binary Protocol because that is what the official Erlang library implements and I want to be able to do